 When brand messages are shared by employees on social media, they get 561 percent more reach than the same messages shared by the brand’s social media channels.

-An executive brand verifies your value and creates familiarity that enhances trust between you and potential customers.
+An executive brand verifies your value and creates a familiarity that enhances trust between you and potential customers.
 In the B2B space, most buyers engage with a sales rep once they are half-way through the purchase process.

 As a result, a strong executive brand will enhance the connection with the executive’s organization long before the first point of contact.